Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: Numerical Experiments

-Figure~\ref{results-nanohealth-visit-types} illustrates the long-term patterns in screening and patient enrollment.
-Figure~\ref{screening-visits-nanohealth-cap45} displays the proportion of CHW visits that were screening visits across the planning horizon.
-The first 10 periods in the planning horizon are not shown since the short-term screening patterns are similar for all heuristics.
-We observe that the EA implementations have a lower percentage of visits that are dedicated to screening, in addition to a periodic pattern with the screening visits reaching 0\% in some periods, then increasing, then returning to 0\%.
-This suggests that some patients may drop out of treatment and require additional screening visits to re-enroll.
-Furthermore, we observe that the benchmark heuristics (Descending FBG and Ascending FBG) maintain a higher overall percentage of screening visits.
-However, Figure~\ref{enrollment-nanohealth-cap45}, which shows the proportion of enrolled patients, demonstrates that these two benchmark heuristics also have the lowest percentage of patients enrolled in treatment during most of the planning horizon.
+Figure~\ref{fig:results-nanohealth-visit-types} illustrates the long-term patterns in screening and patient enrollment.
+Figure~\ref{fig:nanohealth-screening-cap151} displays the proportion of CHW visits that were screening visits across the planning horizon.
+The first 10 periods in the planning horizon are omitted since the short-term screening patterns are similar for all heuristics.
+We observe that the EA implementations have a lower percentage of visits that are dedicated to screening (except for the Lagrangian), in addition to cyclical behavior which suggests that some patients may drop out of treatment and require additional screening visits to re-enroll.
+Furthermore, we observe that the benchmark heuristics (descending FBG and ascending FBG) maintain a higher overall percentage of screening visits.
+However, Figure~\ref{fig:nanohealth-enrollment-cap151}, which shows the proportion of enrolled patients, demonstrates that these two benchmark heuristics also have the lowest percentage of patients enrolled in treatment during most of the planning horizon.
 Intuitively, these results suggest that the screening visits conducted by the benchmark heuristics are not allocated as efficiently as the screening visits conducted by the EA implementations.
-In fact, the enrollment for the Descending FBG and Ascending FBG heuristics never surpasses 81\% and 93\%, respectively, while all EA implementations maintain enrollment above 90\%, with three of them approaching 100\%.
+In fact, most EA heuristics have an enrollments surpassing 95\%, while the enrollment for the descending FBG and ascending FBG heuristics never surpasses 81\% and 93\%, respectively.

-\subsubsection{FBG distribution.}
+\subsubsection{FBG Distribution.}